COMPASS For

 adjust the position of station labels in

-the X and Y directions separately.
-You
+both the X and Y directions separately.

-also have control over the shot line
+You also have control over the shot line

 width.
 For a complete list of changes,